FusionAuth/fusionauth-python-client/README.md

-## Python Passport Client
+## FusionAuth Python Client

-For additional information and documentation on Passport refer to [https://www.inversoft.com](https://www.inversoft.com).
+For additional information and documentation on FusionAuth refer to [fusionauth.io](https://fusionauth.io).